Faculty and Staff Resources

 - Responding to COVID-19 Infection Report on the Stillwater campus

 - Remain isolated from others until you get further instructions from a healthcare provider.
-This includes staying home from class, activities, or even grocery or convenient stores.
+This includes staying home from class, work, activities, or even grocery or convenience stores.

 Within 24-48 Hours

-- Notify your supervisor or HR Consultant of your need to isolate because you are sick.
+- Notify your professors, supervisors or activity sponsors of your need to isolate because you are sick.

 Within 48-72 Hours